Shahid Khan

-Khan was featured on the front cover of Forbes magazine in 2012, associating him as the face of the American Dream.
-As of March 2023, Khan's personal net worth is $12.1 billion.
-In 2021, he ranked 94th in the Forbes 400 list of richest Americans, and is the 291st richest person in the world.
-Khan is the richest auto parts magnate ahead of Georg F. W. Schaeffler who has a net worth of $9.1 billion.
-He is also the wealthiest person of Pakistani origin.
+Khan appeared on the front cover of Forbes magazine in 2012, associating him as the face of the American Dream.
+As of January 2025, Khan's estimated net worth is $13.3 billion.
+In 2024, he ranked 55th in the Forbes 400 list of richest Americans, 167th richest in the world, and the richest auto parts magnate.

-Early life and education
+Early life

-Khan was born in Lahore, Pakistan, to a middle-class family involved in the construction industry.
-His mother (now retired) was a professor of mathematics, and his father Rafiq Khan used to have a shop that sold survey and drawing equipment.
+Shahid Rafiq Khan was born on July 18, 1950 in Lahore, Punjab, Pakistan, to a middle-class Punjabi Muslim family involved in the construction industry.
+His mother was a professor of mathematics, and his father, Rafiq Khan, owned a shop that sold survey and drawing equipment.
 Shahid Khan also had a brother named Tariq Rafiq Khan, who died in his early 20s.

 Khan moved to the United States in 1967 at the age of 16 to study at the University of Illinois at Urbana–Champaign.
 When he went to the United States, he spent his first night in a $2/night room at the university YMCA, and his first job was washing dishes for $1.20 an hour.
 He joined the Beta Theta Pi fraternity at the school.
 He graduated from the Grainger College of Engineering with a BSc in industrial engineering in 1971.
 He later was awarded the Mechanical Science and Engineering Distinguished Alumni Award in 1999.